mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 > ### rebalancedPrintings <i class="optional"></i>
 >
-> A list of card UUID's to printings that are [rebalanced](https://magic.wizards.com/en/articles/archive/magic-digital/alchemy-rebalancing-philosophy-2021-12-02) versions of this card.
+> A list of card `uuid`'s to printings that are [rebalanced](https://magic.wizards.com/en/articles/archive/magic-digital/alchemy-rebalancing-philosophy-2021-12-02) versions of this card.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v5.2.0`